SAIGANESH02/Vision_with_Lost_Glasses/docs/index.md

 In this situation, or in foggy/night-time conditions, visual input is of poor quality; images are blurred and have low contrast and yet our brains manage to recognize it.
 Is it possible to model the process?
 Does previous experience help?

-## The Asirra dataset
-The CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) or HIP (Human Interactive Proof) challenge is the motivation behind the creation of this dataset.

-Asirra (Animal Species Image Recognition for Restricting Access) is a HIP that works by asking users to identify photographs of cats and dogs.
-This task is difficult for computers, but studies have shown that people can accomplish it quickly and accurately.

-Reference: Dataset can be found here (https://www.kaggle.com/c/dogs-vs-cats)

 ## Introduction

 > Computer vision is one of the main areas where Artificial Neural Networks are frequently deployed to classify images.
 How these networks deal with various aberrations in the images is an ongoing field of research.